 Kitsch art

 The inspiration of this movement is Odd Nerdrum.
-A Norwegian painter (b.1944) who lived & taught in Sweden before become a citizen of Iceland.
+A Norwegian painter (b.1944) who lived & taught in Sweden before becoming a citizen of Iceland.
 Although he has developed a very distinct look in this movement, it has echos ranging from a 17th century Rembrandt to the 19th century artist George Frederic Watts.
 Nerdrum’s work hints at all and yet none of these masters.
 It is from a world in-between.

 Odd Nerdrum’s work is held in several public collections worldwide including the United States: the Hirshhorn Museum and Sculpture Garden in Washington, D.C., the Metropolitan Museum of Art, New York City, New York, New Orleans Museum of Art, New Orleans, Louisiana, Museum of Contemporary Art, San Diego, California, Walker Art Center, Minneapolis, Minnesota, and in Norway at the National Gallery in Oslo.
 Odd Nerdrum is represented by the Forum Gallery, New York City.